Influencer Marketing in Japan: A Complete Guide [Updated for 2025]

 Types of Influencers in Japan

-Influencers in Japan can be categorized into several tiers based on their reach and engagement levels:
+Influencers in Japan can be categorised into several tiers based on their reach and engagement levels:

 Mega-Influencers